InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 A router’s default Wi-Fi password makes it easy for hackers to break in.
 (Image: Shutterstock)

 Most routers or gateways have a default password built in during manufacturing.
-The password is kept extremely simple to allow easy access during setup.
+To allow easy access during setup, this password is extremely simple.
 A common mistake by users is to keep using the router’s default password.
-The default password is written in manuals and available online, so it’s readily available and an easy target for a malicious attacker.
+Manufacturers provide the default password in manuals and online, so it’s readily available and an easy target for a malicious attacker.

-Your router’s signal may be limited, but it still may extend outside your home.
-Not only can a hacker gain access to your internet connection through the default password, but they can also change it, locking you out of your internet connection.
-Once they have access, they can download viruses or malware into your network or devices or use your internet connection for illegal purposes.
+Although potentially limited, your router’s signal may still extend outside your home.
+Not only can a hacker gain access to your internet connection through the default password, they can also change it, locking you out of your internet connection.
+Once accessed, they can download viruses or malware into your network or devices or use your internet connection for illegal purposes.
 The best routers make it easy for users to change their password through the router console or mobile app.

 Use a Password Manager